Graduate Program Overview

 The department has a history of projects supported by funding agencies such as the NSF, and these have formed an important component of research by faculty, graduate students, and undergraduate researchers.
-Two current projects are The Real-Time Grammar of Chamorro WH-Dependencies (Matthew Wagers, PI; Sandra Chung, co-PI) and RI: Processing Opinion Sharing Dialogue in Social Media (Pranav Anand, co-PI, with Marilyn Walker [Computer Science], PI; Steve Whittaker and Jean Fox Tree [Psychology], co-PI's) and Collaborative Research: An Ultrasound Investigation of Irish Palatalization (Jaye Padgett, PI; Maire ni Chiosain and Grant McGuire, co-PI's) and The Implicit Content of Sluicing (Pranav Anand, PI; Jim McCloskey and Dan Hardt, co-PI's ).
+Three current projects are The Real-Time Grammar of Chamorro WH-Dependencies (Matthew Wagers, PI; Sandra Chung, co-PI), RI: Processing Opinion Sharing Dialogue in Social Media (Pranav Anand, co-PI, with Marilyn Walker [Computer Science], PI; Steve Whittaker and Jean Fox Tree [Psychology], co-PI's) and Collaborative Research: An Ultrasound Investigation of Irish Palatalization (Jaye Padgett, PI; Maire ni Chiosain and Grant McGuire, co-PI's) and The Implicit Content of Sluicing (Pranav Anand, PI; Jim McCloskey and Dan Hardt, co-PI's).

 The department offers both doctoral and masters programs.
 The goal of the PhD program is to train researchers and teachers of the highest caliber, ready to embark on careers in academia or in industry.
 The goal of the MA program (which, like the PhD program, involves both coursework and research) is to provide a level of training suitable for entry into a PhD program in linguistics or into linguistics-related work in industry.